Live (James Taylor album)

-Live is the first live album by singer-songwriter James Taylor released on August 10, 1993 by Columbia Records.
+Live (stylised as (LIVE)) is the first live album by singer-songwriter James Taylor released on August 10, 1993, by Columbia Records.
 The double album presents selections from 14 shows during a November 1992 tour.
 In the US, Live peaked at number 20 on the Billboard 200 chart and has sold more than one million copies, being certified 2× platinum by the RIAA.

 A single-album CD of highlights of the double album was also released, titled Best Live.
 There are two different versions of this album; a 17-track version was released in 1993, and a shorter 12-track version on June 21, 1994.
 On digital distributors such as Spotify and iTunes, many of the verbal introductions that were present in the original CD have been cut.

 Track listing

 All songs by James Taylor except where noted.